kavBarb/Python-Game-Data-Analytics-Projects/README.md

 # Overview
 This project explores user retention and segmentation using cohort analysis techniques in SQL, and clustering and regression modeling in Python.
 It focuses on player behaviors in a mobile game app, with attention to ad viewers, conversion, and retention.

+# Analytics Funnels
+UA: Payed and Organic Strategies and KPI measurement Paying Players Distribution and modification over time Conversion Strategies as opposed to ARPPU strategies Retention Strategies
+Introduction of Ads in a free-to-play game: balancing IAPs

 ## Goals
 Identify behavioral cohorts (e.g., ad viewers vs. non-viewers)